 Who gets COPD?

 COPD is one of the most common respiratory conditions of adults and is the fourth leading cause of death in the United States.
-COPD most often occurs in people age 40 and over with a history of smoking (either current or former smokers), although as many as 1 out of 6 people with COPD never smoked.
+COPD most often occurs in people age 40 and older with a history of smoking (either current or former smokers), although as many as 1 out of 6 people with COPD never smoked.
 It is estimated that 24 million Americans are affected by COPD.
 Additionally, 127,000 deaths and 721,000 hospitalizations were caused by COPD in 2005.
 In Kentucky, COPD is also the fourth leading cause of death.
-Among African Americans, COPD is among the top 10 causes of death and accounts for more than 3 percent of all deaths in African-Americans.
+Among African Americans, COPD is one of the top 10 causes of death and accounts for more than 3 percent of all deaths in African-Americans.

 What causes COPD?